dimosthe/yii2testing/README.md

    install dependencies.
 This will create the vendor directory with all package dependencies inlcuding the yii core source code.
 4. Run `./init` to initialize the application with a specific environment.
-2. Create a new database and adjust the `components['db']` configuration in `common/config/main-local.php` accordingly.
+5. Create a new database and adjust the `components['db']` configuration in `common/config/main-local.php` accordingly.
-3. Apply migrations on the Yii2-user module to create the tables.
+6. Apply migrations on the Yii2-user module to create the tables.
 Run `./yii migrate/up --migrationPath=@vendor/dektrium/yii2-user/migrations`
+7. Run `./yii create-users/create` to create the admin user (username='admin', password='administrator')

 How to run
 ----------
 1. You can use php build-in web server.
 Run `php -S localhost:8000` from the root directory
 2. Point your browser to `http://localhost:8000/frontend/web`
-3. To login into the application, you need to first sign up, with any of your email address, username (use admin to get admin priviledges) and password.
+3. To login into the application you can either
-   Then, you can login into the application with same email address and password at any time.
+- Sign up, with any of your email address, username and password.
+Then, you can login into the application with same email address and password at any time (you wont receive an email confirmation) or
+- Use the default admin credentials (admin, administrator) in order to benefit administrator priviledges.